 All fork & finger foods, artisan pizzas & greens made from a scratch kitchen, featuring locally sourced ingredients.
 Great selection of locally crafted beers on tap at both locations.
 Choose from traditional pizzas or be adventurous.
 We recommend the Bloomington … no, the K-BBQ — no, you’ve got to try the Late Harvest!
 Okay, clearly we love everything.

-VETRO 1925
+Vetro 1925

 17 East Center Street